What is MTHFR?

 My practice might perhaps be best described as "Genomic and Orthomolecular Integrative Medicine".

 I deliver personalized care largely by looking at your genes and by testing your individual levels of vitamins, minerals, and hormones.
-Testing for heavy metals, Lyme, food sensitivities, and more, can also be part of things if needed.
+Whatever your current level of health, I aim to make it better.

-Currently, I am licensed in and actively practice in 5 States (PA, VA, OH, TN, WV).
-Due to insurance issues, new PA and WV patients have to use the VideoMedicine platform for appointments, but can still e-mail, call, message or text me as needed outside of appointments.
+Currently, I am licensed in and actively practice in 4 States (PA, VA, OH, WV).
+Due to insurance issues, new WV patients have to use the VideoMedicine platform for appointments, but can still e-mail, call, message or text me as needed outside of appointments.
+Everyone else should use doxy.me/aim for video.

-I see patients primarily by telemedicine (video, e-mail, phone, text, etc).
+I see patients primarily by telemedicine (video or phone).
 This saves you from having to drive to an office.

 Low patient volume: